 The Organization maintains deposit accounts at a bank which is insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
 The Organization has all cash deposited in one financial institution.
-Cash balances were in excess of the FDIC insured level by \$785,875 and \$358,715 at December 31, 2019 and 2018.
+Cash balances were in excess of the FDIC insured level by \$455,272 and \$785,875 at December 31, 2020 and 2019, respectively.
 Management does not believe it is exposed to significant credit risk on cash and cash equivalents.